bstadie/third_person_im/README.md

 [![Join the chat at https://gitter.im/rllab/rllab](https://badges.gitter.im/rllab/rllab.svg)](https://gitter.im/rllab/rllab?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 # Third Person Imitation
 This fork of rllab contains some experiments in third person imitation learning.
 See sandbox/bradly for the experiments.
+This is research code, released as is with no intentions to further improve upon it.

 # rllab